Practising mindfulness with children

 • Mindful breathing and meditation – Teach simple breathing exercises like “smell the flower, blow out the candle” to help your child pause, relax, and connect with their bodies.
 You could also try mindful breathing outdoors in a quiet garden spot.
 Joining in with your child shows them that mindfulness is for everyone.

 • Mark making for mindfulness – Provide opportunities for slow, focused mark making.
 Play gentle instrumental music and invite your child to move their drawing tools in time with the rhythm.
 Encourage them to draw a line as they breathe in and another as they breathe out, linking breath with movement.
 Mandala patterns are great inspiration, repeating dots, lines, or shapes helps foster calm attention and mindfulness.
+Mark making is also great for building early literacy skills whilst supporting children with mindfulness habits.

 • Yoga – Yoga can be a fun, engaging way for children to connect with their breath and bodies.
 Try gentle stretches, animal-inspired poses, or story-based yoga sessions where each pose is part of an adventure.